Mykonos was the anti-Ibiza. Unpretentious, fair-priced fun – that was the appeal

 Everyone knows that Greece has a money problem.
 A decade after Moody’s downgraded its sovereign debt to junk status, the country’s inflation rate is among the highest in the world.
 Boffins at Bloomberg rate its economy as the fifth most miserable on the planet.
-Yet as real wages on the mainland continue to stagnate – youth unemployment remains around 40 per cent – Mykonos, that barren, wind-beaten island in the Cyclades – it’s a principality, really – is facing an altogether different pecuniary predicament.
-It has followed Ibiza into that parallel universe where prices have no bearing whatsoever on reality.
+Yet as real wages on the mainland continue to stagnate – youth unemployment remains around 40 per cent – Mykonos, that barren, wind-beaten island in the Cyclades, is facing an altogether different pecuniary predicament.
+It's followed Ibiza into that parallel universe where prices have no bearing on reality.

-Not more than a few years ago, a beer cost a couple of quid – tops – cocktails were cheap – crap but cheap – accommodation was straightforward – you got what you paid for – and no one – not a single sod – ever tried to shaft you for money for a sun lounger.
+Not more than a few years ago, a beer cost a couple of quid – tops – cocktails were cheap – crap but cheap – accommodation was straightforward – you got what you paid for – and no one – not a single sod – ever shafted you for money for a sun lounger.
 That was then.

 In 2013, the Kardashian clan, the whole damn fame-hungry fraternity, even ones you never knew existed, rocked up to Mykonos en masse.
 What Jackie Kennedy – later Jackie Onassis, following her marriage to Greek shipping tycoon and Mykonos devotee Aristotle Onassis – did for the island’s profile in the 1960s, Kim Kardashian’s Instagram account did five decades later.
 Mykonos went viral.